dolunayozbilgin/Dolunay-Ozbilgin/README.md

 - **Game Performance Metrics**: I will track my rating, accuracy, number of blunders, and mistakes from Chess.com or Lichess(These are the platforms that I use for playing chess.).

-- **Cognitive Performance**: I will assess reaction time, problem-solving speed, and focus levels using cognitive test websites such as Human Benchmark and OpenPsychometrics(These websites would be changed if I can found better tools for this purposes.).
+- **Cognitive Performance**: I will assess reaction time, problem-solving speed, and focus levels using cognitive tests that are memory tests such as Digit Span Test, Attention and Focus Tests such as Stroop Test,lastly Processing Speed and Reaction Time tests such as Go/No-Go Test.These test are available free in several websites like Human Benchmark in internet, so it is easy to access and make them.(These tests would be changed if I can found better tests for this purposes.).

 - **Game Type**: The chess format played (Blitz, Rapid, Classical) will be recorded to analyze its impact on cognitive performance.